zidcn/guides/best-practices/README.md

   from view templates.
 * Don't use SQL or SQL fragments (`where('inviter_id IS NOT NULL')`) outside of models.
-* Generate necessary [Spring binstubs] for the project, such as `rake` and `rspec`, and add them to version control.
 * If there are default values, set them in migrations.
 * Keep `db/schema.rb` or `db/development_structure.sql` under version control.
 * Use only one instance variable in each view.
-* Use SQL, not `ActiveRecord` models, in migrations.
+* Use SQL, not `ActiveRecord` models, in migrations. patch level for a project.
-* Use the [`.ruby-version`] file convention to specify the Ruby version and patch level for a project.
 * Use `_url` suffixes for named routes in mailer views and [redirects].
 Use `_path` suffixes for named routes everywhere else.
 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).
 * Use `db/seeds.rb` for data that is required in all environments.
-* Use `dev:prime` rake task for development environment seed data.
 * Prefer `cookies.signed` over `cookies` to [prevent tampering].
 * Prefer `Time.current` over `Time.now`
 * Prefer `Date.current` over `Date.today`